I try. I really do. But my family members are adamantly against being educated.

 So it was that on a gorgeous, sun-filled fall day under pure blue skies we set off to walk the grounds of one of the foremost gardens in the world – the tour guide/tram driver said so – as the leaves gently rolled from green to gold to tangerine and crimson.

-Sadly, world-renowned Masta Pumpkin-Zombie Carver along with one of the world’s most revered artists was not enough for Kevin and Crazy.
+Sadly, world-renowned Masta Pumpkin-Zombie Carver coupled with one of the world’s most revered artists was not enough for Kevin and Crazy.
 (I think The Kid enjoyed it, but she’s very artistic, which was yet another reason to visit.)
 No, Crazy sat or walked or hung on us all day with a very grumpy face plastered on where his usual happy face is.
 Not even the zombie pumpkin could snap him out of it.
 As for Kevin, he recalled a time in his youth when his mother forced him to go to the NYBG.
 He hated it.
 Much like Crazy he walked around bored and miserable.
 This trip I inferred from his spontaneous recollection was reminiscent of his first experience.

 But how, I ask you, could you not be impressed by this?